-I’m finishing my PhD degree in statistics at the Swiss Federal Institute of Technology in Lausanne, Switzerland, (Ecole polytechnique fédérale de Lausanne, EPFL), a leading Swiss technical university.
+I obtained my PhD degree in mathematics at the Swiss Federal Institute of Technology in Lausanne, Switzerland, (Ecole polytechnique fédérale de Lausanne, EPFL), a leading Swiss technical university.
 My PhD thesis introduces a novel statistical method to analyse time series data and spatial-temporal data.
 The novelty lies in removal of some assumptions of the existing methods, adaptability to a large number of missing values, and reduction of the prediction error up to 60 %.
 During the development of the method I was responsible for the design of the methodology, its implementation in Matlab, and its theoretical and simulation based justifications.
 I’ve successfully applied my methodology for meteorological data and in yield curve modelling.

 I graduated with distinction in Master’s degree programme Probability theory, mathematical statistics, and econometrics with a specialisation in stochastic analysis from Charles University in Prague, the Czech Republic.
 I wrote my Master’s thesis on Stochastic Evolution Systems and Their application.
 The thesis was awarded as the second best Master’s thesis in probability theory & statistics at Charles University in Prague in the academic year 2015-2016.

 During my Master’s I had the opportunity to spend six months as an exchange student at Humboldt University of Berlin, Germany.
 This experience helped me to get to know people from all over the world and master my German language skills.

 I graduated in Bachelor’s degree programme General mathematics.
 My Bachelor’s thesis on Fractional Brownian motion was awarded as the best Bachelor’s thesis in mathematics at Charles University in Prague in the academic year 2012-2013.